Bergman projection on the symmetrized bidisk: Abstract

 \section{Abstract}

 We apply the Bekoll\'e-Bonami estimate for the (positive) Bergman projection on the weighted $L^p$ spaces on the unit disk.
-We then obtain the boundedness of the Bergman projection on the weighted Sobolev space on the symmetrized bidisk, by the reduction to the (positive) Bergman projection on the weighted $L^p$ space on the unit disk,.
+As the consequences, we obtain the boundedness of the Bergman projection on the weighted Sobolev space on the symmetrized bidisk.
 We also improve the boundedness result of the Bergman projection on the unweighted $L^p$ space on the symmetrized bidisk in \cite{CKY}.